JIAHONG-PENG/myBlog-backend/README.md

-This is the server for myBlog.
+This is the server for myBlog (.NET).